-Figure 3: Cluster analysis output (regimes) for a) k = 2, b) k =3, and c) k = 4 for the North Atlantic, from the Takahashi observational dataset.
-Frequencies of occurrence are divided by total number of frequencies per regime in order to show fraction of total.
+Figure 4: Cluster analysis output (regimes) for a) k = 2, b) k =3, and c) k = 4 for the North Atlantic, from the Takahashi observational dataset.
+The colorbar represents the relative frequencies of occurrence of each value-pair interval, i.e. the frequencies are divided by total number of frequencies per regime.